cbrum11/metis-playground/tutorials/metis-verifier-gcp.md

 ## Create a GCP Project

-Google Cloud Platform projects are simply ways to organize any cloud computing tasks required to complete a certain goal; in this case - running a Metis Verifier node.
+Google Cloud Platform projects are simply ways to organize any cloud computing tasks required to complete a certain goal.
+In this casem, running a Metis Verifier node.

 Click the dropdown arrow at the top toolbar on the GCP dashboard homepage and select "New Project".